Canadian Science Policy Centre

 Our most complex societal challenges require creative solutions that bring together multiple perspectives.
 The role of science along with the assumptions held about how knowledge is produced and used is changing.
 In this shift toward transdisciplinary collaboration, federal governments have a role in enabling the sharing of ideas and resources across different disciplines and partnerships, including the design and use of infrastructure.

-Representatives from Canada and Germany will discuss how shared science infrastructure can support the transdisciplinary collaborations needed to solve current and future global challenges, consequently enhancing the training of the next generation of scientific leaders and building public trust.
+Representatives from Canada and Germany discussed how shared science infrastructure can support the transdisciplinary collaborations needed to solve current and future global challenges, consequently enhancing the training of the next generation of scientific leaders and building public trust.

 Organized by: BioCanRx